chapmanb/bcbio.variation/README.md

            align: Alignment for specific call in BAM format (optional).
            ref: Reference genome if different than experiment ref (optional)
            intervals: Genome intervals to process in BED format (optional).
+           metadata: Dictionary of annotations associated with the call set.
+                     Finalizers use these to provide annotation specific filtering of calls.
            refcalls: Add reference calls if has alignment info (boolean; default false).
            annotate: Annotate calls with GATK annotations (boolean; default false).
            normalize: Normalize MNPs and indels (boolean: default true).